opensource-observer/oso/apps/docs/blog/2024-05-16-impact-metrics-rf4/index.md

 Count of trusted users who have interacted with the project in at least 3 separate months over the RF4 scope period (October 2023 - June 2024).

 Many crypto natives are curious to try out new protocols.
 But churn and user retention are major issues.
 Recurring users represent the most loyal and committed segment of a project's user base.
 This metric considers users who have interacted with a project over the course of at least three distinct calendar months during the RF4 scope period.
 Thus, it is intended to reflect sustained interest and ongoing engagement over time.
 A high count of recurring users signals strong project loyalty and a good user experience, and helps separate the fads from the future.

+### Power User Addresses

+Count of 'power user' addresses that have interacted with the project over the RF4 scope period (October 2023 - June 2024).

+This metric reflects the degree which a project has attracted attention from the most active and engaged users on the Superchain.
+A `power user` is defined as an address that has made at least 100 transactions, across at least 10 different projects, on at least 30 days, over the RF4 scope period.
+A project is counted by this metric if has at least one interaction from a power user.
+Power users are critical early adopters for the ecosystem.